May 28, 2022

 Last Address Tribute Walk: Harlem will be approximately 1.3 miles in length.

 The event will be live-streamed on Instagram via @studiomuseum.
-A video documentation of the speakers will be available after the event.

 ASL interpretation provided by Deaflink.